1. How to become an investor and owner of a condominium (suite)?

 Roman Empire Panglao Inc.

-11. Does an Investor in a Suite needs an additional Contract of Lease for the land the chosen Suite is erected on ?
+11. Does an investor in a suite need an additional Contract of Lease for the land the chosen Suite is erected on?

-No. Every Investor in a Suite has to enter into a Management & Profit Sharing Agreement (the “MPS Agreement”) where the Investor leases his Suite to the Operator Roman Empire Panglao Inc. back, who is also the land owner.
+No. Every investor in a suite has to sign a Management & Profit Sharing Agreement (the “MPS Agreement”) where the investor leases his suite to the operator Roman Empire Panglao Inc. back, who is also the land owner.

-12. Are there any additional costs to be shouldered by an Investor in a Suite upon enrollment in the Resort operation ?
+12. Are there any additional costs to be shouldered by an investor in a suite upon involving in the resort operation?

-Yes, but only from an Investor in a Suite.
-Prior to opening, an initial one time start-up fee of 30,000 Peso per Suite will be required to cover initial operating expenses.
-After this fee, all ongoing expenses will be paid from the Operator.
+Yes, but only from an investor in a suite.
+Prior to opening, an initial one time start-up fee of 30,000 Pesos per suite will be required to cover initial operating expenses.
+After this fee, all ongoing expenses will be paid by the operator.

-No Fees are required from an Investor.
-The Hotel Operator will cover all expenses as permits and all other expenses related to the operation of the Hotel, as well as all local taxes and government taxes and all maintenance, operating and insurance expenses.
+No fees will be asked from an investor.
+The Hotel Operator will cover all expenses as permits and all other expenses related to the operation of the hotel, as well as all local taxes and government taxes and all maintenance, operating and insurance expenses.
 Same will be covered under the operating costs.

-14. Is the Suite owner required to obtain an insurance in order to protect his investment ?
+14. Is the suite owner required to obtain insurance in order to protect his investment?

 No. Insurance is provided by the HOTEL OPERATOR and is covered under the operating costs.

-Yes, but not longer then 30 days per year.
-During this 30 days of his own occupancy , the Investor is prohibited from participating on the Operation Earnings.
+Yes, but no longer than 30 days per year.
+During these 30 days of his own occupancy, the investor is prohibited from participating on the operation earnings.

-The Investor can inspect his Suite upon availability (if not rented out) during normal business hours.
-The Suite Investor or his representative can claim his interests and make sure that his rights are protected and his Suite is well maintained through his duly elected representative.
+Yes.
+The suite investors will have to choose a representative in the “homeowner association” they have to have as the Condominium Corporation needs for its existence.
+The investor can inspect his suite upon availability (if not rented out) during normal business hours.
+The suite investor or his representative can claim his interests and make sure that his rights are protected and his suite is well maintained through his duly elected representative.